Bhupinder S. Anand, MBBS, MD, DPHIL (OXON)

 For endoscopic ultrasonography, a long flexible tube - the endoscope - is swallowed by the patient after he or she has been sedated with intravenous medication.
 The tip of the endoscope is fitted with an ultrasound transducer.
 The transducer is advanced into the duodenum where ultrasonographic images are obtained.

 Endoscopic ultrasonography can identify gallstones and the same abnormalities as transabdominal ultrasonography; however, since the transducer is much closer to the structures of interest - the gallbladder, bile ducts, and pancreas - better images are obtained than with transabdominal ultrasonography.
-Thus, it is possible to visualize smaller gallstones with endoscopic than transabdominal ultrasonography.
+Thus, it is possible to visualize smaller gallstones with EUS than transabdominal ultrasonography.
 EUS also is better in identifying gallstones in the common bile duct.